One of the greatest threats to efficacy and engagement in the workplace is team members showing signs of burnout at work.

 We spoke to Gagan Mudhar, a registered Psychologist with close to a decade’s worth of experience applying her skills in clinical and organisational psychology in not-for-profit, private, and public organisations.
 She has seen numerous cases of burnout, and the impact it has on organisational leaders and refined her observations to key signs to look for.

-Risk factors and signs of burnout in your team: Symptoms of burnout leaders need to watch for
+Risk factors and signs of burnout at work: Symptoms of burnout leaders need to watch for

 According to the World Health Organisation’s medical definition of burnout, “the experience is characterised by three dimensions: